-Note: Due to changes to the 2021-2022 PFT administration, only participation results are required for these five fitness areas.
+Note: The administration of the PFT during 2021-22 and 2022-23 school years, only participation results are required for these five fitness areas.

-Note: Percentages are not calculated and asterisks () appear in the table when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Note: Percentages are not calculated and asterisks (\) appear in the table when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.